 Kolteo smirked.
 “We’re not going to start anything.
 Not yet.
 I want to understand his game first.
 And besides, my wife would never let me hear the end of it if I did.”

-Frens, his other armsman, arrived, and the trio prepared to leave.
+Frens arrived, and the trio prepared to leave.
 At the door, Kolteo stopped and turned back to Marrem.
 “Oh, I almost forgot: I just sentenced an academic and his team to their doom.
+A brave man, but most foolish.
 See to it that their case is handled by our most tenderhearted Enforcers.
 Perhaps they could simply destroy their work and dump the academics out somewhere… memorable.
 Make them walk home.
 You know the drill.”

 Marrem nodded.
 “I’ll see to it, sir.”